Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Pick The Same Resurrection Cat Twice.
-The Ultimate Posts In The Cat Post Folder In Game Mechanics Are Really Powerful, To Get The Normal Ultimate Post, Resurrect When You Own A Cat In Infinity Or Vortex Rarity, To Get The TRUE Ultimate Post, Resurrect With A Max Level\
+The Ultimate Posts In The Cat Post Folder In Game Mechanics Are Really Powerful, To Get The Normal Ultimate Post, Resurrect When You Own A Cat In Infinity Or Vortex Rarity, To Get The TRUE Ultimate Post, Resurrect With A Max Level.
-Void Cat, The TRUE Ultimate Post Is Better Than The Normal Ultimate Post, Each Ultimate Post Has 2 Modules That Are The Only Ones It Can Equip, You Can Get On Of These By Resurrecting And Owning One Of The Posts To Get That Posts Modules.
+Void Cat, The TRUE Ultimate Post Is Better Than The Normal Ultimate Post, The Ultimate Posts Are Not Modular, This Might Be Changed Though.

 Items:
 ======================